geodynamics/burnman/paper/paper.md

 of state for minerals and melts from several published datasets.
 A common set of methods for all equations of state allows easy access to many thermodynamic properties
-(e.g. \autoref{fig:qtzproperties}).
+(e.g. \autoref{fig:qtzproperties}), including anisotropic properties
+[@Myhill:2022].

 ![Heat capacity and bulk sound velocities of quartz through the alpha-beta quartz transition as found in [@Stixrude:2011].
 This transition is modelled via a Landau-type model.
 \label{fig:qtzproperties}](figures/quartz_properties.png)

-An extension to anisotropic properties has recently been added [@Myhill:2022].
+Several other object classes in `BurnMan` build on the endmember equations of state.
 Several solution model formulations are included (with one example model shown in \autoref{fig:garnetsolution}), including methods to convert from one endmember basis to another [@Myhill:2021].
 A composite material model